sujithasuren/Richter-s-Predictor-Modeling-Earthquake-Damage/README.md

-# House-Price-Prediction
-This project aims to conduct extensive data cleaning on the real-world dataset and provide insights into the factors influencing property prices across the USA.
-This analysis will assist buyers and sellers to understand how to predict property prices based on various features.
-The modeling process employed the following techniques.
-#                                                    1. Data Wrangling
-#                                                    2. Data Visualization
-#                                                    3. Feature Engineering
-#                                                    4. Predictive Modeling
+# Richter's Predictor: Modeling Earthquake Damage
-#                                                    5. Executive Dashboard
+This project aims to predict the level of damage to buildings caused by the 2015 Gorkha earthquake in Nepal based on the aspects of building location and construction
+This is an intermediate-level practice competition in drivendata.org platform.

+A challenging competition due to large dataset, multi-class objective, and the most valuable features are categorical with many categories/levels.
+Evaluation is based on the performance metric Micro F1 Score.